Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Discussion and conclusions

 Our findings can be summarised as follows:

-\begin{itemize} \item The metallicity dependence $\gamma$ is confirmed to be larger in absolute value compared with the recent findings \citep[][]{Breuval2022,Breuval2024}, with typical values $\gamma \sim -0.5$ mag/dex in the optical and HST Wesenheit bands and $\gamma \sim -0.4$ mag/dex in the NIR bands (e.g. using $J,\,K_S$).
-Specifically, for the WcHVI magnitude, used in the extragalactic distance scale, we obtain a value of $\gamma =0.538_{+0.157}^{-0.148}$ mag/dex, which is about 2$\sigma$ larger than the most recent determination by \citet{Breuval2024}. \item The $Gaia$ parallaxes zero point counter-corrections vary almost monotonically from the $Gaia$ bands towards the NIR, spanning from about 15 to 5 $\mu$as with typical errors of about 6 $\mu$as.
-In particular, for the WcHVI magnitude, we obtain 10$ \pm 7 \mu$as, which agrees with \citet{Riess2021}. \item The application of our PWZ relations to 4500 DCEPs in the LMC provides independent distances to this galaxy, which are well within 1$\sigma$ of the geometric measurement by \citet{Pietrzynski2019}, with the remarkable exception of the WcVI magnitude.
-Overall, this consistency demonstrates the soundness of our work. \item The inclusion of the \citet{Fitzpatrick1999} reddening law in place of the \citet{Cardelli1989}'s in the $V,\,I$ and $J,\,K_S$ Wesenheit definition does not impact the results significantly. \item The use of only F-mode pulsators yields significantly larger errors in the parameters and unreliable results.
-A larger number of F-mode pulsators is needed to obtain results comparable with the entire F+1O sample. \item The adoption of the total metallicity [M/H] instead of [Fe/H] by correcting the latter with the [$\alpha$/Fe] measurements provided by \citet[][]{Trentin2024b} has the effect of increasing in an absolute sense the values of $\gamma$ while reducing those of $\epsilon$. \item The selection of only the brightest DCEPs ($G<12.5$ mag), which have on average better parallax precision, provides values of $\alpha,\, \beta,\, \epsilon$ that follow baseline's behaviour for the different Wesenheit magnitudes, while $\gamma$ generally decreases in absolute value to $\sim-0.2; -0.3$ mag/dex, i.e. closer to SHOES's team results.
+\begin{itemize} \item The metallicity dependence, $\gamma$, is confirmed to be larger in absolute value compared with the recent findings \citep[][]{Breuval2022,Breuval2024}, with typical values of $\gamma \sim -0.5$ mag/dex in the optical and HST Wesenheit bands and $\gamma \sim -0.4$ mag/dex in the NIR bands (e.g. using $J,\,K_S$).
+On the other hand, our results agree well in the NIR bands with those by \citet{Wang2025}, who used a DCEP sample and fitting technique similar to that of the present and our previous papers. \item The $Gaia$ parallax ZP counter-correction ($\epsilon$) varies almost monotonically from the $Gaia$ bands towards the NIR, spanning from about 16 to 7 $\mu$as with typical errors of about 4 $\mu$as.
+In particular, for the WcHVI magnitude, we obtain 10$ \pm 4 \mu$as, which agrees within 1$\sigma$ with \citet{Riess2021}. \item The application of our PWZ relations to 4500 DCEPs in the LMC provides independent distances to this galaxy, which are typically within 1$\sigma$ of the geometric measurement by \citet{Pietrzynski2019}, with the remarkable exceptions of the WVI and WcVI magnitudes.
+Overall, this consistency demonstrates the soundness of our work. \item The inclusion of the \citet{Fitzpatrick1999} reddening law in place of \citet{Cardelli1989}'s in the $V,\,I$ and $J,\,K_S$ Wesenheit definition does not impact the results significantly. \item The use of only F-mode pulsators yields significantly larger errors in the parameters and unreliable results.
+A larger number of F-mode pulsators is needed to obtain results comparable with the entire F+1O sample. \item The adoption of the total metallicity [M/H] instead of [Fe/H] by correcting the latter with the [$\alpha$/Fe] measurements provided by \citet[][]{Trentin2024b} has the effect of increasing in an absolute sense the values of $\gamma$, while reducing those of $\epsilon$. \item The selection of only the brightest DCEPs ($G<12.5$ mag), which have on average better parallax precision, provides values of $\alpha,\, \beta,\, \epsilon$ that follow the baseline's behaviour for the different Wesenheit magnitudes, while $\gamma$ generally decreases in absolute value to $\sim-0.3; -0.4$ mag/dex, i.e. closer to SHOES's team results.
 This occurrence may be driven by the improved parallax precision or the reduced metallicity range, though a combination of both effects is probable.
-This procedure, however, besides reducing the metallicity range, also introduces Malmquist bias and therefore has to be regarded merely as an experiment. \item The binning of our data into three metallicity intervals to simulate the data used by \citet{Breuval2024} and adoption of their fitting technique yield values of $\gamma \sim -0.3$ mag dex in the WcHVI magnitude, reducing the discrepancy with their results to about $1\sigma$.
-It is not entirely clear what causes the differences in the results between our baseline and the binning method.
-We speculate that the latter mitigates the effect of the larger uncertainties for metal-poor DCEPs, thereby having a similar impact to selecting only the brightest objects, and, in turn, reducing the effective metallicity range. \item
+This procedure, however, besides reducing the metallicity range, also introduces Malmquist bias, and therefore has to be regarded merely as an experiment.